DCouncilCSU/USFWS-Directed-Acyclic-Graph/README.md

 ```

 In the driver code, you can select a starting node, on the line that looks like:
-`print(graph.getLongestPath(2))`
+`graph.getLongestPathFrom(2)`

-2 can be replaced with any valid key from the adjacency graph above
+`2` can be replaced with any valid key from the adjacency graph above

-When the program is invoked, an integer of the longest path from the node defined in the driver code will be output.
+When the program is invoked, an integer of the longest path from the node defined in the driver code will be output, along with some progress indicators

 To run the program:
 `python main.py`